TracecatHQ/tracecat/README.md

   - [ ] LLM evaluation and security
   - [ ] Bring-your-own LLM (OpenAI, Mistral, Anthropic etc.)

-Tracecat is **not** a 1-to-1 mapping of Tines.
+Tracecat is **not** a 1-to-1 mapping of Tines / Palo Alto XSOAR.
 Our aim is to give technical teams a Tines-like experience, but with a focus on open source and AI features.
 [What do we mean by AI-native?](#what-does-ai-native-mean).

 ## Installation